-Determining a strategic asset allocation within a portfolio is arguably the most important aspect of managing your investments.
-However sticking with that allocation and consistently placing trades — buys and sells — to ensure the portfolio meets your objectives and adheres to the proper risk profile is equally as critical, if not more important, to your overall performance and long-term returns.
-Allocation involves determining not only what assets and funds should be held but also what percentage of each should be maintained.
-Sustaining that allocation over time through rebalancing is vital to keeping your portfolio in sync with your investment goals.
+Determining a strategic asset allocation within a portfolio is one of the most important parts of investment planning.
+Sticking to that allocation requires consistently placing trades to ensure the portfolio meets your objectives and stays true to a risk profile appropriate for you and your finances.
+A proper allocation will determine both what assets and funds should be held, in addition to an appropriate percentage weighting for each.
+Sustaining that allocation over time through rebalancing is paramount to keeping your portfolio in sync with your investment goals.

-Account rebalancing is necessary because portfolios naturally deviate from their intended allocations.
-You become more aggressive or conversely more conservative as capital markets and economic climates shift.
+Account rebalancing is necessary because portfolios will naturally deviate from their intended allocations over time.
+You can become unintentionally more aggressive or more conservative as capital markets and economic climates shift.
 Market movement in either direction will change the overall risk profile of your portfolio and result in you being more or less exposed to volatility than you likely intended at inception.

-For example, large capitalization domestic equities — that is, stocks in major corporations — make up 17 percent of a hypothetical portfolio.
-But given recent market performance, that weighting has grown to 29 percent.
-During the same period, fixed income and bond values fell, and their portion of the portfolio has slipped from an initial 45 percent allocation to less than 38 percent.
-That portfolio has become significantly more aggressive and concentrated in equity-based holdings, increasing risk exposure beyond the initial settings or targets that were hopefully discussed and agreed upon by a client and advisor.
-The danger is that the portfolio will remain “unbalanced” until trades are placed to return it to the proper allocation and weighting.
+For example, suppose that large-capitalization domestic equities (U.S. Large Caps) make up 20 percent of your portfolio allocation.
+But those stocks perform well for two years, to the point that U.S. Large Cap weighting has grown to 30 percent of your portfolio.
+During the same period, fixed income and bond values fall, and their portion of the portfolio slips from an initial 45 percent allocation to 38 percent.
+By not practicing rebalancing, your portfolio’s allocation has shifted 17 percent from the performances of only those two asset classes.
+The portfolio has become significantly more aggressive and concentrated in equity-based holdings, increasing risk exposure beyond the initial weightings or targets you discussed and agreed on with your advisor.
+This portfolio will remain “unbalanced” until trades are placed to return it to the initial risk profile.

-The ability to reallocate and strategically shift holdings within various asset classes has become increasingly more important today in light of our ever-changing global economy.
+The ability to reallocate and strategically shift holdings within various asset classes has become increasingly more important considering today’s volatile markets and restless global economy.
+It’s safe to say that the next 10 years will not be like the last 10 years, so making concrete go-forward assumptions based exclusively on recent trends alone is not a wise course of action.
 Your portfolio should be rebalanced regularly based on forward-looking capital market assumptions; past market performance should have little or no impact on how your current and future portfolios are constructed.
-It’s safe to say that the next 10 years will not be like the last 10 years.

 The information included in this document is for general, informational purposes only.
 It does not contain any investment advice and does not address any individual facts and circumstances.
 As such, it cannot be relied on as providing any investment advice.
 If you would like investment advice regarding your specific facts and circumstances, please contact a qualified financial advisor.